huvaxstra/land-of-rust/teacher-guide.md

   - Say: “If you don’t fully understand this chapter, don’t worry – it will become clearer with practice.”
   - Spend more than one session on this chapter.

-> **🖼️ Ownership Teaching Prompt:**
-> `a child playing with a toy tractor, Ferris explaining "ownership" with a speech bubble, another child waiting to borrow the toy, simple classroom setting, cartoon style, 16:9`

 ### Chapters 5–8 (Data structures)
 - **Goal:** struct, enum, collections.
 - **Main challenge:** HashMap (key‑value) can be tricky.
 - **Tip:** Use a real phonebook or a treasure map.

-> **🖼️ HashMap Teaching Prompt:**
-> `a treasure map with locations (keys) and hidden treasures (values), Ferris pointing to a chest, concept of key-value pairs, cartoon style, 16:9`

 ### Chapters 9–12 (Error handling & projects)
 - **Goal:** Result, testing, mini‑grep project.
 - **Main challenge:** Testing may seem boring.
 - **Tip:** Present testing as “a game to find mistakes”.

-> **🖼️ Testing as a Game Prompt:**
-> `a magnifying glass finding a bug in code, Ferris wearing detective hat, checkmark and cross marks, playful style, 16:9`

 ### Chapters 13–16 (Advanced)